-Detailed spill prevention and response plans for each contract will be made available as part of the contract process.
+Detailed spill prevention and response plans for each contract will be undertaken as part of the contract process.
 This plan will include lists of hazardous materials such as fuels, measures undertaken to prevent spills, work site map showing refuelling locations and fuel storage areas.

-4.4.2.3 Dust
+3.4.2.3 Dust